Creating Your own LLC in the State of Montana - Complete Guide

 Maintain LLC Records:

-Keep copies of Articles of Organization, operating agreements, contracts, licenses, and other official documents in a secure location.
+Store Articles of Organization, operating agreements, contracts, licenses and other official documents in a safe place.

 Annual Reporting: